Al-Qaeda in Yemen: Soldiers' Brigades of Yemen

 On 18 January, after no prisoners were freed by the government despite AQSAP's warning, a two-vehicle convoy of Belgian tourists was ambushed by gunmen in Wadi Dawan, who killed two tourists and two Yemeni drivers.
 On 24 February, the Wadi Dawan ambush, along with several other attacks including the 2007 Marib bombing and the assassination of Ali Mahmud Qasaylah, were claimed by a previously unknown group called al-Qaeda in the Arabian Peninsula: Soldiers' Brigades of Yemen (SBY), also called the Jund al-Yemen Brigades.

-Photo released by the Soldiers' Brigades of Yemen showing Ahmed bin Saeed al-Mashjari (right), who conducted the July 25, 2008 suicide bombing in Seiyun.

 Led by 2006 prison escapee Hamza al-Quaiti, SBY would launch at least 13 attacks throughout 2007 and 2008 either directly claimed by the group in a statement or of a similar style to its tactics.
 The group launched a mortar attack on the US embassy on 18 March, less than a week after Sada al-Malahem's second issue was released featuring an interview which encouraged attacks on Western targets.
 Though the shells missed the embassy and instead hit a nearby girls school, killing a guard and injuring 13 students, SBY nonetheless claimed the attack as well a clash on 1 March with soldiers in Mukalla.
 A week later it claimed responsibility for bombing a French oil pipeline on 27 March and a mortar attack on a Chinese oil company on 29 March.
 The Yemeni government confirmed a pipeline explosion but denied it being a terrorist attack.
 After a pair of attacks on two military checkpoints in Hadhramaut, on 6 April, 30 April, and 30 May, SBY launched mortar attacks on a residential compound housing Americans in Sanaa, the Italian embassy in Sanaa, and an oil refinery in Aden respectively, each attack failing to cause significant damage or any injuries.